Biggest fuck up?

 If you are a young whippersnapper, don’t jump into building a tech company.
 Be patient.
 Join a startup or two.
 Learn everything you can.
 Find a problem you have and are passionate about.

-Learn, go deep into understanding the problem, better than anyone else who is trying to solve the same problem.
+Learn, and go deep into understanding the problem better than anyone else who is trying to solve the same problem.
 Build a network.
 Only then start to venture out on your own, including building a team.

 Then build your pre-investment team by issuing share options.
 Don’t bother pitching to investors until you have a product and early traction with a few customers.
 You’ll have a much higher chance of success.
 Don’t be afraid to fail, but don’t build failure into your strategy.